Open Today 10 AM – 9 PM

 In After Henri Matisse, one of many similar works made from the eponymous artist’s work, Levine constructs her re-creation with ink and graphite.
 Here, the contours of a woman’s face, abstracted by Matisse, are copied exactly by Levine, the repetition bringing the work into a new context to illustrate how art accumulates meanings and interpretations over time.

-The figurative works of Chantal Joffe reveal the artist’s keen observation of everyday life and her active engagement with the medium of painting.
+The figurative works of Chantal Joffe (Born 1969 in St. Albans, VT) reveal the artist’s keen observation of everyday life and her active engagement with the medium of painting.
 Often large in scale and boldly colored, her paintings depict female figures in a wide range of poses and couplings.
 Joffe culls her subjects from photographs and fashion magazines, isolating and intensifying aspects of the images—from the textures of the clothing and details of the accessories to the poses of the models—through the process of painting.
 Constructed with blocks of brilliant color in thick, wet paint and quick strokes, her paintings appear both carefully composed and rapidly executed, exuding the immediacy of daily life.

 Self-Portrait with Esme combines two staples in Joffe’s production: the self-portrait and the subject of mother and child.
 In this painting, a mother leans over and tightly embraces a small child.
 The two bodies—dressed identically in simple white underwear and painted in the same pink-tinged cream—appear to become one, an effect deepened by the strong outline around the figures posed against an indistinct background.
 The focus is on the intimacy of this quotidian scene, an intimacy conveyed not only through the subject matter but also through the proximity and visual unity of the two bodies in space.